vsouza/awesome-ios/README.md

  * [FlagKit](https://github.com/madebybowtie/FlagKit) - Beautiful flag icons for usage in apps and on the web. :large_orange_diamond:
  * [YYWebImage](https://github.com/ibireme/YYWebImage) - Asynchronous image loading framework (supports WebP, APNG, GIF).
  * [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) - Performant animated GIF engine for iOS
- * [ImagePicker](https://github.com/hyperoslo/ImagePicker) - Reinventing how an ImagePicker should be. :large_orange_diamond:
  * [RSKImageCropper](https://github.com/ruslanskorb/RSKImageCropper) - An image cropper for iOS like in the Contacts app with support for landscape orientation.
  * [Silo](https://github.com/josejuanqm/Silo) - Image loading framework with loaders. :large_orange_diamond:
  * [Ody](https://github.com/josejuanqm/Ody) - Ody is an easy to use random image generator built with Swift, Perfect for placeholders. :large_orange_diamond: